Larissartoricader/TypeScript/colt/1-Compiler/compiler.md

 By Default it will be ES5.

 in target at `tsconfig.ts`, you can change from ES5 for a more updated version of JS, like ES2017.

+## Strict

+Strict is by default always true and that allows all TS checks and tests.